About

 If the indentation you make with your finger immediately disappears, the dough is not done yet (underproofed).

-If the indentation stays (see the video) – it’s ready!
+If the indentation stays (see the recipe video below) – it’s ready!
 Remove the plastic wrap, and it’s time to heat up that oil.

 However, if the cut dough starts to deflate, then it has been overproofed (which is why you should keep an eye on them after the first 30 minutes of your second proofing step), and will need to be re-kneaded, and re-chilled in the fridge for at least one hour (to rest).